vasia/snailtrail/README.md

   <img src="https://github.com/li1/snailtrail/raw/master/snail.png" width="250">
 </p>

-# SnailTrail
+# SnailTrail 2 (ST2)

-This is a fork of [SnailTrail](https://github.com/strymon-system/snailtrail), a tool to run online critical path analysis on various stream processors (see also the [SnailTrail NSDI'18 Paper](https://doi.org/10.3929/ethz-b-000228581)).
+SnailTrail 2 (ST2 for short) is a fork of [SnailTrail](https://github.com/strymon-system/snailtrail), a tool to run online critical path analysis on various stream processors (see also the [SnailTrail NSDI'18 Paper](https://doi.org/10.3929/ethz-b-000228581)).

 The fork builds upon the original repository and implements further algorithms for analyzing stream processors.
 It currently focuses on the 0.10 version of [Timely Dataflow and Differential Dataflow](https://github.com/timelydataflow) and won't refrain from breaking existing upstream abstractions (even though they should be relatively easy to add back in at a later point in time).

 ## Naming conventions

 Similar to [Timely Diagnostics](https://github.com/timelydataflow/diagnostics), we will refer to the dataflow that is being analysed as the _source computation_.
-The workers of the dataflow that is being analysed are the _source peers_, while we unsurprisingly refer to Snailtrail's workers as _SnailTrail peers_.
+The workers of the dataflow that is being analysed are the _source peers_, while we unsurprisingly refer to ST2's workers as _ST2 peers_.

 ## Getting Started

-### 1. Attach SnailTrail to a source computation with `timely-adapter`
+### 1. Attach ST2 to a source computation with `timely-adapter`

-Attach SnailTrail at `(A)` and `(B)` to any source computation (the example can be found at `timely-adapter/examples/minimal.rs`):
+Attach ST2 at `(A)` and `(B)` to any source computation (the example can be found at `timely-adapter/examples/minimal.rs`):

 ```rust
 use timely_adapter::connect::Adapter;